 We generally have long term rentals between mid-June and Labour Day each year.
-Consequently for that peak time period we generally fill requests for reservations of less than four days only if the requested dates are still open 30 days prior to the planned time of arrival, or, if four contiguous nights are no longer available between two existing reservations.
+Consequently for that peak time period we generally fill requests for reservations of less than four nights only if four contiguous nights are no longer available between two existing reservations, or, if the requested dates are still open 30 days prior to the planned time of arrival.
 Reservations of at least two nights are the minimum we require at any time.
 Three night reservations are our minimum during a few holiday weekends in the off season.

 When you place your reservation, we will ask you for the names of you and your partner, your home address and phone number(s), as well as the date of your planned arrival and the number of nights you wish to stay.
 We will also need your confirmation that you are non-smokers and that you will not be bringing any pets with you.